 - with trading or rental income: five years and ten months after the end of the tax year

 - otherwise: 22 months after the end of the tax year

 - six years from the end of the accounting period

 Whilst certain documents may legally belong to you, we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than seven years old.
 You must tell us if you require the return or retention of any specific documents for a longer period.

 - Transferring to an alternative provider

-We do not get involved in the transfer to other provider as this can take up a lot of time which is not time we wish to absorb otherwise our fees would have to increase.
+We do not get involved in the transfer to another provider as this can take up a lot of time which is not time we wish to absorb otherwise our fees would have to increase.
 We always provide clients copies of documents on completion of all work we carry out and we do expect clients to keep these records safe.
-Should these documents end up lost or you require us to engage with your new supplier an admin charge is payable for this.
+Should these documents end up lost or you require us to engage with your new supplier an admin charge of £150 is payable for this service.